FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

-# Test Report on the Module statistics_lib.polynomials
+# Test Report on the Module math_extra_lib.polynomials

 ## Conventions